jqnatividad/qsv/docs/whirlwind_tour.md

 ru       Rabog
 ```

 Whoops!
-The sample we got don't have population counts.
+The sample we got doesn't have population counts.
 It's quite pervasive.
 Exactly how many cities have empty (NULL) population counts?

 ```